Top 3 Types of Inventory

-Inventory means those current assets, which have been or will be converted into the final products of a company for sale in the near future.
+Inventory means those current assets that have been or will be converted into the company’s final products for sale shortly.
 In other words, inventory represents finished goods or goods in different stages of production that a company keeps at its premises or at third-party locations with ownership interest retained until goods are sold.
-The three most important types of inventory are the raw materials, the work in progress (WIP) inventory and the finished goods.
+The three most important types of inventory are the raw materials, the work in progress (WIP) inventory, and the finished goods.

-Have a look at the Colgate’s Inventory breakup for 2016 and 2015.
-There are three types of inventory listed – raw material and supplies, work in progress and finished goods.
-Also, note that the majority of Colgate’s inventory is the Finished goods inventory.
-Is it good or bad for Colgate?
+Have a look at Colgate’s Inventory breakup for 2016 and 2015.
+There are three types of inventory listed – raw material and supplies, work in progress, and finished goods.
+Also, note that most of Colgate’s inventory is the Finished goods inventory.

 Following are the different types of inventory:

 Raw materials are the basic materials that a manufacturing company buys from its suppliers.
 The former uses them to convert them into the final products by applying manufacturing processes.
 For example, aluminum scrap is the raw material for a company that produces aluminum ingots.
 Flour is the raw material for a company that produces bread or pizza.
 Similarly, metal parts and ingots are the raw materials bought by a company that manufactures cars, and crude oil is the raw material for an oil refinery.

 It is prevalent and easy to observe that the final products of one company are bought as raw materials for some other company.
 For instance, many oil drilling companies produce crude oil as their final product.
 But on the other hand, the same crude oil is bought by oil refining companies as raw materials to manufacture their final products, i.e., gasoline, kerosene, paraffin, etc.